snevyazh/Data_Mining_project/README.md

 Selenium package

 3) user inputs the ticker symbol (or list of tickers).
-The program returns 50 articles per ticker and prints them as a table
+The program returns the number of articles per ticker defined by user input, and prints them as a table

-4) In the table for every news article we gets author, date and news text
+4) In the table for every news article we gets author, date and news text.
+Prints URLs for every article.

 5) In the future we plan to add API to enrich ticker data with finance info about the company the ticker represents.